patrickbwarren/transam-triton/README.md

 mnemonics, labels and cross references, ASCII characters, and ASCII text.
 For examples see the `.tri` files.

-A `.tri` file consist of a stream of tokens separated by white space characters, commas, semicolons, and/or newlines, as follows:
+A `.tri` code is an ASCII file consisting of a stream of tokens separated by white space characters, commas, semicolons, and/or newlines, as follows:

 Raw machine code is written using hexadecimal tokens in the range `00` to `FF`.